 Expanding our knowledge about seeds.

 Farmers and seed stewards across Canada create and adapt an incredible diversity of plants through both plant breeding and selection.
 This work is at the heart of seed security and emerging regional seed systems across the country.
 In 2021-2023, we will be showcasing this work and trialling regional varieties at demonstration sites across Canada.
 These sites will be places where you can see, touch, taste, and smell the beauty, deliciousness, and resilience of regionally bred and adapted varieties.
+In 2023, Ontario’s demonstration gardens will be hosted at Fertile Ground Farm in St. Agatha and at Ironwood Organics in Athens.

 Each site will host training workshops, tours, and tasting events.
 This project is funded in part by the Government of Canada through Agriculture and Agri-Food Canada’s Canadian Agricultural Strategic Priorities Program (CASPP), a $50.3 million, five-year investment to help the agricultural sector adapt and remain competitive.